GetRektBoy724/SharpUnhooker/README.md

 - My Sublime kinda fucked up the Indentation so dont roast me,but its still works tho

 # Usage
-Simply load the pre-compiled DLL or add the code function and call the function.
+Simply load the pre-compiled DLL or add the code function and call the function main function from the SharpUnhooker class.
 You can load the pre-compiled DLL on Powershell with Reflection.Assembly too!
 This code uses C# 5,so it can be compiled with the built-in CSC from Windows 10.